khadijaELyahyaoui/Coding_Challenge/README.md

 # Coding challenge II: Save our deploy train

-In this coding challenge, we used ansible and docker-compose to deploy these two containers: **PHP and Nginx**.
+In this coding challenge, we have used ansible and docker-compose to deploy these two containers: **PHP and Nginx**.

 ### Objective: